MJingv/gogogo/dic2.md

 - i like that *glasses is half full* perspective my friend ,j,thank you very much
 - that's entrepreneurial *spirit* ,i *appreciate your helping*
 - it's true

+suit
+---

+- the suit may one day help you feel the media virtual
+- researches are one of the world top science university are trying to create a media suit
+- the aim is that this technology could take virtual react to the next level,are using soft artificial muscles meant to feel the live and nature
+- so sth we integrate is that you can let a bird lied on your hand and feel it because the muscle are contracted on the suit
+- it's developer that eta reserve hope this suit could be used in movie making to help masmatic movement ,or even hope someone suffer from pakensen to keep working
+- the madison is being developed by 8 meganic engineer students using the technology called hisol ,high drolic self healing electronic state ,but it sort of like a zip tiny bag that it can spend with small electronic crurant
+- it's amazing ,like the first new try for new ,i can try other technology,we all have to love ,because amazing feel,which was sth i never feel before
+- you're entirely order environment to could be a morse and you feel sth ,it's real
+- basic the goal is that is overcoming limitation of current vr device,this are often based on revisions,can be quite expensive
+- this solutions instead can be moved by signals sent tools , and then send it own signals to more closer capture a user's movement
+- the s is that are often used more exist motions capture for films and games,or to restart the frozen gat,a simple p d that require prompts to help patient move
+- the cool things is that the access is heated of quite similar human muscle
+- it's also the reason why we use them ,because we have a natural feeling when using halso on the suit is very important that is similar true to human muscle and some sense